buisonanh/phishing-urls-detection/README.md

 ![EDA Image](imgs/eda-graphs.png)

 Upon evaluation, the decision was made to incorporate only URL_Length and URL_Depth into the model.
-This decision was made based on the limited availability of data in the other features, where either the data did not sufficiently represent both labels or the features held little significance in the context of the study.
+This decision was made based on the limited availability of data in the other features, where either the data did not sufficiently represent both labels or the features held little significance in the study context.
 Therefore, URL_Length and URL_Depth were deemed the most relevant and informative features for the model.

 ## <a name="train-test-split"> Train Test Split</a>
 The dataset was randomly divided into a training set and a test set, with a ratio of 75% for the training set and 25% for the test set.
 After splitting the dataset into a training set and a test set, we examined the distribution of target labels in the training set to check for any bias: